opiproject/lab/idrac_os_installation_steps.md

 1. In the Virtual Console window, select **Virtual Media** from the top menu bar.
 2. Choose **Connect Virtual Media** to enable virtual media features.
 3. Click **Map CD/DVD** and select the Operating System ISO file from your local system and map the device.
+4. Under the Virtual Media Statistics, you will be able to find the Read/Write status, wait until the entire ISO file is read completely, i.e., ~1 hour (until there is no change in the file size).

 ![Step 3.1 - Mount OS ISO](./images/os-install/dell/ConnectVirtualMedia.png)

-4. Under the Virtual Media Statistics, you will be able to find the Read/Write status, wait until the entire ISO file is read completely i.e, ~1 hour (until there is no change in the file size).

 ![Step 3.2 - Wait Until OS ISO File is loaded](./images/os-install/dell/VirtualMediaStatistics.png)